wehbi02/bsv-chef/README.md

 This repository is structured as follows:

-* *documentation*: Markdown-files containing the requirements and system specification.
+* *documentation*: Markdown-files containing the context, requirements and system specification.
-  * *requirements-specification.md*:
-  * *system-specification.md*
+  * *context-specification.md*: The context of the system, describing *why* the system needs to be achieved.
+  * *requirements-specification.md*: The requirements of the system, describing *what* needs to be achieved.
+  * *system-specification.md*: The system specification, describing *how* the system will be achieved.

 ## Setup